sdutta9/ADO_BufferManager/README.md

 Instructions to Run the Code:

-1) Go to Project root (Assignment2) using Terminal (Folder named "Alternate" contains an alternate version that does not work, it has been submitted for reference as described below)
+1) Go to Project root (Assignment2) using Terminal.

 2) Type "make clean" to delete old compiled .o files.